GoogleFeud/levitate.djs/README.md

 - If `ignoreEmojis` is set to true, you won't be able to get any emoji objects from events or the caches.
 - If `ignoreText` is set to true, you won't receive any message events.

 There are a lot more.
-If you have a basic text chat bot, I suggesting using this configuration:
+If you have a basic text chat bot, I suggest using this configuration:

 ```js
 const client = new Client({